danieldang1806/airbnb_project/README.md

 # Airbnb Value Rating: What are the influential factors? <br><br>

-**Note**: Please kindly have a look to 2 files of this project, including:
+**Note**: Please kindly have a look at 2 files of this project, including:
 - Python notebook (saved in the project repository)
 - Final presentation with Tableau visualization as [link](https://drive.google.com/file/d/1E3zvXIBPE1w54g08CEMQbyvgZ3Ql46nY/view?usp=sharing) <br><br>